Dismaland: Contributors

 A full list was published on the Dismaland Web site.

 Contributor Shadi Alzaqzouq from Palestine covered up his work with a bedsheet bearing a slogan in protest at the presence of Israeli artists; the covered work remained in place.
-The issue was later resolved, and the work was uncovered.
+The work was uncovered days later with a statement by the artist.

+Musical guests for the opening night of Dismaland included DJs Breakbeat Lou, Peanut Butter Wolf, and DJ Yoda, along with a surprise appearance by rapper Mos Def (now known as Yasiin Bey).

 Reception

 High demand for tickets to the exhibition caused the Dismaland website to crash repeatedly.
 Some wondered whether or not this was deliberately contrived by Banksy as part of the irony of the Dismaland experience.

 Many celebrities were attracted to the venue, some international, such as Brad Pitt, Jack Black, Neil Patrick Harris, Nicholas Hoult, Wayne Coyne, Russell Brand, Ant & Dec, Mark Ronson, Darren Criss, Daddy G, CGP Grey and Brady Haran.

 The exhibit had a mixed reception from critics.
 Jonathan Jones in the Guardian found it depressing: "brings together a lot of bad art by the seaside."
 Dan Brooks in The New York Times was critical of the easy sarcasm.

 The exhibition proved to be popular with visitors, with many prepared to queue for hours each day for one of the 500 daily walk-in tickets.
 It brought in 150,000 visitors from around the world, boosting the local economy of Weston-super-Mare by £20m.

 In May 2016, it was announced that Dismaland had been shortlisted for the South Bank Sky Arts Award.